 First place in the Eastern Conference is on the line as the New York Giants host the Philadelphia Eagles.
 The Giants jump out to a 10-0 lead at the half, but the Eagles rally to win 17-10.
 The winning touchdown is a 38-yard fumble scoop and return by Jimmy Carr.
 The game's iconic moment comes late in the fourth quarter when Chuck Bednarik knocks out Frank Gifford to clinch the win.
 Bednarik stands over a prone Gifford, celebrating by punching in the air.
 The win propels the Eagles to a championship, while Frank Gifford misses the next 18 months recovering from the concussion.

 The picture of Chuck Bednarik standing over Frank Gifford became one of the iconic pictures of the era and defined Chuck Bednarik's career.
-Chuck Bednarik was the last of the 60-minute men in the NFL, playing both linebacker and center.
-The son of Slovakian immigrants, Bednarik was born on May 1, 1925, in Bethlehem, Pennslyvania.
+Chuck Bednarik was the last of the 60-minute men in the NFL, playing linebacker and center.
+Bednarik was born on May 1, 1925, the son of Slovakian immigrants in Bethlehem, Pennslyvania.
 He was as tough as the steel his town was known for.
-During World War II, Chuck Bednarik served as a gunner in the U.S. Army Air Force.
+During World War II, Chuck Bednarik was a U.S. Army Air Force gunner.
 He earned the Air Medal and four battle stars during his service of 30 combat missions.